 - Comfort Inn & Suites Orlando North (shuttle available) » Check Rates

 - Holiday Inn Express & Suites Sanford – Lake Mary, an IHG Hotel » Check Rates

 - SpringHill Suites Orlando North/Sanford » Check Rates

 - Hampton Inn DeBary/Deltona (shuttle available) » Check Rates

 - Travelodge by Wyndham Deltona » Check Rates

 For more options, visit Tripadvisor to see a list of hotels near Sanford Airport, search for deals and read traveller reviews.

 Is it Safe to Sleep at Orlando Sanford Airport?

-Help us keep this page up-to-date for future airport sleepers, and please write a review about your experience sleeping in SFB Airport.
+To help us keep this page up-to-date for future airport sleepers, write a review about your experience sleeping in Sanford Airport.